 The mineral carbonate is the member of the mineral family which contains the ion of carbonate CO32- being its compositional and basic structural unit.
 Found in plenty in the Earth’s crust, these are one of the most prominently supplied minerals on the planet.
-The carbonate ion has a trigonal symmetry as the carbonate minerals have a crystal-like structure in a way that carbon atom is located right at the centre of the equilateral triangle of the atoms of oxygen.
+The carbonate ion has a trigonal symmetry as the carbonate minerals have a crystal-like structure in a way that the carbon atom is located right at the centre of the equilateral triangle of the atoms of oxygen.
 Mostly these groups of anions are discovered in the form of combinations of manganese, zinc, iron, copper, sodium, barium, calcium, uranium, aluminium, lead or the rare elements on earth.
 Due to the carbonate ion having a planar structure, they have physical properties with marked anisotropy like greater birefringence, could be dissolved in hydrochloric acid and happen to be soft to touch.

 There are around 80 types of carbonate minerals and most of them are scarcely found.
 Certain rocks consist the carbonate varieties like dolomite, aragonite, and calcite where dolomites are found as a substitute for calcite in limestones; aragonite traces are found with the sediments and shells of certain organisms having skeletons that are calcareous; calcite is found mainly on the marbles and limestones as the principal mineral.
 These minerals are also the integral components of metal ores like for zinc metal it is called witherite; for manganese it is rhodochrosite; for iron it is rhodolite; for strontium it is smithsonite and for the lead it is cerussite.